Headaches are generally classified by their cause and can be categorized into two main groups: primary headaches and secondary headaches.

 Currently, there is not one single cure for migraine.
 Therefore, the main aim of treatment is to reduce the frequency of migraines and to control the symptoms of the migraine.
 There are many different types of treatment for migraine, these include:

-- Medication: There are a few options when it comes to the type of medication available for treating the symptoms of a migraine – always make sure to speak to a doctor before taking new medication.
+Migraine medication: There are a few options when it comes to the type of medication available for treating the symptoms of a migraine – always make sure to speak to a doctor before taking new medication as side effects can oocur.

-- Over the counter pain relief medication such as paracetamol, ibuprofen or aspirin can help to reduce migraine symptoms.
+Over the counter pain relief medication such as paracetamol, anti inflammatory drugs such as ibuprofen or aspirin can help to reduce migraine symptoms.

 Tension Type Headache